LostInBrittany/polymer-beers/step-02/README.md

 You're going to replace the `<ul>` and the `<li>` items that you created in [step-01](../step-01/) with two `beer-list-item` elements, one for each beer.

-In order to do it, you need to follow the steps previously described in *Using Polymer elements*, loading the polyfill and inporting the `beer-list-item` element in the header section of `index.html` and then using the newly registered `<beer-list-item>` in the HTML body for both beers.
+In order to do it, you need to follow the steps previously described in *Using Polymer elements*, loading the polyfill and importing the `beer-list-item` element in the header section of `index.html` and then using the newly registered `<beer-list-item>` in the HTML body for both beers.

 ![Screenshot](/img/step-02_01.jpg)